LEGION OF SUPER-HEROES

 Legionnaires #46 (Mar.
 1997)

 The two Legions are reunited in the timestream.
-1st app. of the Evisceratronic.
+First appearance of the Evisceratronic.

 Legionnaires #47 (Apr.
 1997)

 When a Legion team visits the Time Museum to find parts for Brainiac 5's time machine, the Time Trapper secretly gives Lori Morning the H-Dial (revealed Legion vol. 4 #105).
 In the timestream, the Legion encounters a much older Sister Andromeda who says: "Kinetix... how can you be here?", suggesting a grim fate for the hero.
 The 20th century team is returned to that time, joined by Triad.